Skip to content

 Principals placed on probation will receive remediation designed to provide direction and support for improved employee performance.
 Additionally, principals who are placed on probation may request and/or be assigned a peer mentor.

 The evaluator will work with the principal to identify and address the areas of concern, the remediation objectives, the criterion that will be used to measure the progress sought, support resources, provisions for adequate supervision and evaluation of performance during the probationary period, and timelines.
 Removal from probation will depend on the successful achievement of the articulated goals.
+During the probationary period, the evaluator will conduct additional observations as needed to ensure the effectiveness of the remediation measures on the principal’s performance.

 APPEAL